 The museum strikes a neat balance between its appeal to railroad enthusiasts—many of them old enough to remember train travel in its glory—and its impression on toddlers who wobble up to the giant locomotives with undisguised awe and look longingly at the rather more manageable toy trains.
 The toy train gallery is the museum’s antic attic, where age gaps narrow and eyes widen as rolling stock from Lionel and other brands races through tunnels and into depots.

 With its wealth of attractions, California’s railroad museum has become a smokestack Smithsonian, drawing more visitors annually than any similar train stop in the United States.
 Thirty years out of the station, it is running right on time.

-This article was first published in November 2011.
+This article was first published in November 2011 and updated in September 2013.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

 The museum is at the corner of Second and I streets in Old Sacramento

 and is open daily (except Thanksgiving, Christmas, and New Year’s Day),